Code-Institute-Submissions/first_edition/README.md

 The admin account has the username of "admin" and password of "12345".
 They have access to CRUD operations with products directly on the website and even more functionality through Django administration such as checking the sites userbase and orders that are made throughout the website.
 It can be accessed by appending "/admin" onto the homepage.

+I used user stories to help develop my website.
+You can check them out[here.](https://ibb.co/wKZzPxv)

 # UX